-At September 30, 1997, after giving effect to the Acquisitions as if they had occurred at such date, the deficit in pro forma combined net tangible book value of the Company would have been \$43.8 million, or approximately \$2.68 per share.
+At September 30, 1997, after giving effect to the Acquisitions as if they had occurred at such date, the deficit in pro forma combined net tangible book value of the Company would have been \$39.7 million, or approximately \$2.43 per share.
 The deficit in pro forma combined net tangible book value is equal to the aggregate net tangible book value (tangible assets less total liabilities) of the Company after giving effect to the Acquisitions.
 The number of shares used for the per share calculation includes the 16,365,336 shares outstanding after the Acquisitions but prior to the Offerings.
-After giving effect to the Acquisitions and the sale by the Company of the 7,000,000 shares of Common Stock offered hereby (assuming an initial public offering price of \$14.00 per share and after deducting underwriting discounts and commissions and estimated offering expenses payable by the Company which have been or will be funded by advances from Mr. Snyder), the pro forma combined net tangible book value of the Company would have been \$42.4 million, or \$1.82 per share.
-This represents an immediate increase in pro forma net tangible book value of \$4.50 per share to existing stockholders and an immediate dilution in net tangible book value of \$12.18 per share to new investors purchasing the shares of Common Stock in the Offerings.
+After giving effect to the Acquisitions and the sale by the Company of the 7,000,000 shares of Common Stock offered hereby (after deducting underwriting discounts and commissions and estimated offering expenses payable by the Company which have been or will be funded by advances from Mr. Snyder), the pro forma combined net tangible book value of the Company would have been \$40.0 million, or \$1.71 per share.
+This represents an immediate increase in pro forma net tangible book value of \$4.14 per share to existing stockholders and an immediate dilution in net tangible book value of \$11.29 per share to new investors purchasing the shares of Common Stock in the Offerings.
 The following table illustrates this per share dilution:

-Assumed initial public offering price per share Pro forma combined net tangible book value per share prior to \$14.00 the Offerings Increase in pro forma net tangible book value per share \$(2.68) attributable to new investors 4.50 Pro forma combined net tangible book value per share after the Offerings 1.82 Dilution in net tangible book value per share to new investors \$12.18 =====
+Initial public offering price per share Pro forma combined net tangible book value per share prior to \$13.00 the Offerings Increase in pro forma net tangible book value per share \$(2.43) attributable to new investors 4.14 Pro forma combined net tangible book value per share after the Offerings 1.71 Dilution in net tangible book value per share to new investors \$11.29 =====

-The following table sets forth on a pro forma basis, after giving effect to the Acquisitions as of September 30, 1997, the number of shares of Common Stock purchased from the Company, the total consideration to the Company and the average price per share paid to the Company by (i) existing stockholders and owners of the Founding Companies and (ii) the new investors purchasing Common Stock from the Company in the Offerings at the assumed initial offering price of \$14.00 per share (before deducting underwriting discounts and commissions and estimated offering expenses):
+The following table sets forth on a pro forma basis, after giving effect to the Acquisitions as of September 30, 1997, the number of shares of Common Stock purchased from the Company, the total consideration to the Company and the average price per share paid to the Company by (i) existing stockholders and owners of the Founding Companies and (ii) the new investors purchasing Common Stock from the Company in the Offerings (before deducting underwriting discounts and commissions and estimated offering expenses):

+SHARES PUR CHASED

-SHARES PUR RCHASED AVERAGE PRICE
+TOTAL AVERAGE PRICE

-NUMBER PERCENT NUMBER PERCENT CONSIDERATION
+NUMBER PERCENT CONSIDERATION PER SHARE

 Existing stockholders and owners of

+Founding Companies(a)(b) 16,365,336 70.0% \$(39,698,413) \$(2.43)

-Founding Companies(a)(b) New investors 16,365,336 7,000,000 70.0% 30.0 \$(43,802,754) 98,000,000 \$(2.68) 14.00
+New investors 7,000,000 30.0 91,000,000 13.00

-Total 23,365,336 100.0% \$ 54,197,246 =======
+Total 23,365,336 100.0% \$ 51,301,587

+======== ===== ========

-- (a) See "Certain Transactions" for a discussion of the issuance of Restricted Common Stock and Common Stock to the founder and Chairman of the Board of IES and trusts for the benefit of his children, and the owners of Founding Companies and certain management of IES, respectively. - (b) Total consideration paid by Founding Company owners represents the combined owners' equity of the Founding Companies before the Offerings, and has been adjusted to reflect: (i) the payment of the estimated \$57.5 million in cash to the owners of the Founding Companies as part of the Acquisitions Consideration and (ii) the transfer of the Owner Amounts.
+- (a) See "Certain Transactions" for a discussion of the issuance of Restricted Common Stock and Common Stock to the founder and Chairman of the Board of IES and trusts for the benefit of his children, and the owners of Founding Companies and certain management of IES, respectively. - (b) Total consideration paid by Founding Company owners represents the combined owners' equity of the Founding Companies before the Offerings, and has been adjusted to reflect: (i) the payment of \$53.4 million in cash to the owners of the Founding Companies as part of the Acquisitions Consideration and (ii) the transfer of the Owner Amounts.
 See "Certain Transactions."